Why These Fights Are Always So Hard To Get Over

 "Ideally, it would help significantly to try to resolve concerns prior to arriving," Dr. Saedi says.
 If you're fighting about something small (for example, your partner forgot to pick up wine to bring to the party), then you should try to fix it before you get to the function.
 If you're pouting or stewing at the party, it won't be fun for you, and it'll be uncomfortable for everyone around you, too.
 "Tension can be quite palpable," Dr. Saedi says.
 So, if you can, figure it out or suck it up.

 Putting on a happy face might seem like you're being fake, but Dr. Saedi says that's the most mature thing you can do.
-"It shows you can be an adult, compartmentalise, and be a courteous guest," she says.
-This isn't just about being polite and keeping up appearances, though, because being able to compartmentalise can be an important skill in a relationship, she says.
+"It shows you can be an adult, compartmentalize, and be a courteous guest," she says.
+This isn't just about being polite and keeping up appearances, though, because being able to compartmentalize can be an important skill in a relationship, she says.

 “